MS in Geography

 Fellowships and Assistantships

-The Geography Department offers a number of graduate student assistantships as well as student “grader” positions.
+The Geography and the Environment Department offers a number of graduate student assistantships as well as student “grader” positions.
 Applications for assistantships and grading positions are evaluated following admission to the program, and awards are made on the basis of academic qualifications.
 Awards are granted for one year, with the understanding that if assistantships are available and if the student maintains good academic standing, the award will be renewed for a second year.

 Office of Graduate Student Assistantships and Fellowships